NI Grammar School Admission criteria for

 Pupils considering a transfer from another school must contact the Principal of Our Lady’s Grammar School as soon as possible following the publication of the GCSE results.
 Interviews will be arranged.

-Applicants must bring with them to interview: their results slip(s);
+Applicants must bring with them to interview:

 their two most recent school reports.